 Disney World offers vacationers two world-class water park options, Blizzard Beach and Typhoon Lagoon.
 While these parks differ in style and theme, they both offer plenty of thrills and splashing fun for the whole family.
 The sheer size of the parks and number of offerings can be overwhelming to first-time visitors, but both parks are easily navigated and fun to explore.
-Make the most of your visit by brushing up on our best Disney World water park tips, then get ready for tons of watery fun.
+Make the most of your visit by brushing up on these Disney World water park tips then get ready for tons of watery fun.

 - Travel light: Wear your swimsuit and pack the bare essentials for each member of the family.
 Both water parks offer lockers, but the less you bring, the less you have to haul around and keep track of during your visit.

 - Rent the basics: You can rent towels and life jackets at the water park, which is easier than bringing your own, particularly if you are using the Disney World transportation system.

 - Get life jackets: Even kids that don't usually need a life jacket may be better off using one for the water park.
 It is not unusual to see older children wearing life vests, especially in the big wave pools.

 - Watch the weather: Don't visit the park during a thunderstorm; you won't be able to enjoy any of the slides or pools.
 Consider visiting during a day that is simply overcast—the looming weather may keep many visitors away from the water park, drastically reducing wait times.

 - Arrive early: If you plan on visiting Typhoon Lagoon or Blizzard Beach, do so first thing in the morning.
 You'll have time to set up in an ideal spot and be able to ride many of the slides with minimal waiting.